 Now that you’ve got a great press release, it’s time to do something with it.
 Start by cultivating good relationships.
 Even small local publications and TV news programs receive many press releases, so it’s a good idea to develop and maintain a contact list of editors and producers who are most likely to be interested in your news.
 Check in regularly, even if you don’t have anything to share, to see what kinds of stories these folks are looking for, and to make sure there hasn’t been a staffing change.

-When you send your release (usually by email), include a personal note, and follow up in the next day or two with a phone call.
+When you send your release (usually by email), include a personal note, and follow up in the next day or two with a phone call (or another email if that’s more comfortable for you).

-You can also post your press release online using any number of free press release companies.
-While not as powerful an SEO tool as they once were, online press releases can still occasionally lead people to your door, and they’re free.
+You can also post your press release online using any number of free press release companies–a quick Google search will show you your options.
+While not as powerful an SEO tool as they once were, online press releases can still lead people to your door, and they’re free.

 When the Silence is Deafening